 Furthermore, much of the energy used to make OSB actually comes from the wood residue derived during the manufacturing process, instead of using fossil fuels, considerably reducing overall carbon emissions during manufacture.

-Due to the regulations and codes, which govern the construction industry, strict rules demand that the origins and sustainability of timber products are clarified and as OSB is sourced and manufactured in the UK and Ireland from locally managed FSC accredited forests, its sustainable credentials are certified and the potential for litigation is removed.
+Due to the regulations and codes, which govern the construction industry, strict rules demand that the origins and sustainability of timber products are clarified and as OSB is sourced and manufactured in the UK and the UK from locally managed FSC accredited forests, its sustainable credentials are certified and the potential for litigation is removed.

 Although laws are largely targeted at manufacturers and importers, there are times when legislation has wide-reaching implications to all those involved in building or refurbishment projects, so it is vital builders are aware of current legislation.

 The European Union’s Timber Regulation (EUTR) came into force last year, with the aim being to regulate the timber sourcing chain and criminalise those who are found to illegally source timber.
 Repercussions include heavy fines, stock seizures and suspension of trading rights, therefore contractors should take note and review their choice of materials if necessary.